ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 ### platform.getTotalStake

-Get the total amount of nAVAX staked on the requested subnet.
+Get the total amount of tokens staked on the requested subnet.

 #### **Signature**